SemanticHealthcare/SemanticHealthcare.github.io/README.md

 SemanticHealthcare.github.io
 ============================

-Front page for the prjoject
+Front page for the project